Tucker29/hello-world/English_1.md

 headrest:
 console:
 I won't take a back seat for him. ===I won't let him or his ideas be more important or prominent than mine.
+shotgun: if you want to sit in the passenger's seat, yelling "shotgun".  shotgun: t不发音.

 ## 2018.11.8